📖 9 min read

 The Grind 75 is widely considered one of the most efficient study plans for coding interviews.
 Created by Yangshun Tay (author of the Blind 75), it ranks 75 problems by usefulness and organizes them into a week-by-week schedule so you build skills systematically rather than randomly.

 At Intervu, we believe that solving the problem is only half the battle.
 In a real interview, you need to communicate your thought process, handle hints under pressure, and write clean code while speaking.
 That’s why we’ve integrated the Grind 75 list directly into our platform.
+For a complete preparation strategy that goes beyond problem-solving, see our Complete Coding Interview Preparation Guide.

 Click “Practice →” next to any problem to launch an AI mock coding interview for that specific problem instantly on Intervu.dev.